The Hawkes Edge Podcast

 Season 1 Episode 2

-EdTech-Beyond the Buzzwords: AI, Gamification, and Real Student Engagement with Dr. Jesse Melvin
+Beyond the Buzzwords: AI, Gamification, and Real Student Engagement with Jesse Melvin, PhD

 From the role of generative AI in supporting, not replacing student learning, to the power of gamification in increasing motivation and participation, this conversation dives into practical, in-the-classroom strategies that are making a real impact.
 Dr. Melvin shares how he’s experimenting with course design, leveraging data to identify struggling students early, and using AI.